lesgourg/class_public/doc/input/chap3.md

 # Units and equations #

-_This part of the documentation will be expanded with concrete guidlines._
+_This part of the documentation will be expanded with concrete guidelines._